Coronavirus Updates: The Latest In The U.S. Response

 (SOUNDBITE OF ARCHIVED RECORDING)

-DETROW: And that makes it clear this is not a question of stopping the spread of coronavirus, like those halts of international flights were.
+CHANG: Well, Mara, on the stay-at-home orders, I mean, while necessary to preserve human lives, it has, obviously, crippled the economy.
+The president signed an executive order temporarily halting immigration, he says, to protect American workers who are desperate to get back to work.
+What do we know about what exactly is in this order?

-DETROW: This is something in line with that hardline approach he's taken to immigration, both legal and illegal, since the very beginning of his presidential campaign.
+LIASSON: Well, the order, I think, is more politically significant than it is substantively.
+It's only for 60 days.
+It has a lot of exceptions.
+He says that its main goal is to preserve jobs for Americans.
+But, in fact, the legal immigration system is almost shut down completely already.
+The U.S. isn't issuing new visas.
+Very few foreigners are coming to the United States.
+They're not having any citizenship ceremonies.
+And Mark Krikorian, who heads the Center for Immigration Studies - that's a nonprofit that is against more immigration of any sort - called it a PR stunt more than anything else.

 CHANG: All right.
-That's NPR political correspondent Scott Detrow.
-We also heard from economics correspondent Jim Zarroli and science correspondent Richard Harris.
+Well, we will have to leave it there.
+That is national political correspondent Mara Liasson and NPR science correspondent Richard Harris.

 Copyright © 2020 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.